Early Semester Progress Reports

 Withdrawing from the University?

-Students may withdraw from all classes until December 5th before 4:30 pm.
-Written requests for withdrawal from the university must be submitted to the Office of the Registrar, 101 Dossett Hall before this deadline.
+Written requests for withdrawal (dropping all classes for the term) from the university must be submitted to the Office of the Registrar, 101 Dossett Hall before this deadline.
+Visit website for additional information for submitting withdrawal.
 Withdrawing will adversely affect financial aid, scholarships, Lottery Scholarships, housing, and athletic eligibility.
-Students who stop attending without officially withdrawing will receive an “F” for each course.
+Students who stop attending without officially withdrawing will receive an “F” or "FN" for each course.
+These grades (F and FN) may also adversely affect your scholarshops and financial aid.

 Visit the ETSU Academic Calendar for all dates and deadlines.